deepinsight/insightface/recognition/arcface_torch/README.md

 ## Test

-We test on PyTorch versions 1.6.0, 1.7.1, and 1.8.0.
+We tested many versions of PyTorch.
 Please create an issue if you are having trouble.

+- [x] torch 1.6.0
+- [x] torch 1.7.1
+- [x] torch 1.8.0
+- [x] torch 1.9.0

 ## Citation